Analysis Highlights - November 2022

 Using bathymetry maps collected in 2006 and 2018, a map was made showing where sediment has accumulated within Kalamazoo Lake (Figure 4, below).
 Most of the lake showed accumulation of less than 1 foot in that time, but a region in the eastern half of the lake accumulated up to 3 feet of sediment.
 Once buried, sediment does not typically re-surface unless it is dredged up.

-Surface water samples have also been collected and analyzed for PCB concentrations from a site near the Blue Star Highway overpass multiple times per year from 1999 through 2015.
-The EPA maximum contaminant level (MCL) for PCBs in drinking water is 500 parts per trillion (ppt) and 0.17 ppt for streams and lakes from which people drink water or eat fish, however the goal is for zero contamination.
+In addition to the sediment sampling efforts, surface water samples were collected and analyzed for PCB concentrations from a site near the Blue Star Highway overpass (42.648, -86.199) multiple times in most years from 1999 through 2021.
+The mean annual PCB concentration was calculated and assessed to investigate change over the sampling time period.
+In the case when no PCBs were detected, the concentration was set to equal the minimum detection limit (0.2 ppt for 1999-2011 and 1 ppt for 2012-2015).
+The EPA maximum contaminant level (MCL) for PCBs in drinking water is 0.5 ppb (500 ppt) and 0.17 ppt for streams and lakes from which people drink water or eat fish, however the goal is for zero contamination.

 In summary, PCB concentrations in the sediments and surface waters of the Kalamazoo Lake region have greatly improved over the last 20 years.
 None of the sampling stations visited in 2019 had concentrations exceeding regulatory limits in the top six inches of sediment where they are most likely to be re-suspended into the water, and only five had elevated concentrations anywhere in the sampled profile.
-Where the 2019 sediment samples did contain elevated PCB concentrations, they had been shifted deeper due to sediment accumulation from upstream, reducing the likelihood of human exposure.
-The surface water PCB concentrations have also been steadily declining since 1999.
-Considerable progress has been made toward the goal of zero PCBs, with 94% of measurements from the last four years of sampling (2012-2015) detecting no contamination.
+Where the 2019 sediment samples did contain elevated PCB concentrations, they had been shifted deeper due to sediment accumulation from upstream, reducing the likelihood of human exposure. .
+The surface water PCB concentrations have also been steadily declining since 1999, but should continue to be monitored as upstream dam removals continue.

 A PDF version of this content can be viewed here.